suitenumerique/hackdays2025/submissions/the-gr/README.md

 ## Next Steps
 *(If you were to continue, what next steps or developments would you envision?)*
 * Ensure access management of the database by managers
-* Enable modification and deletion for manager users
+* Enable modification and deletion for manager users (eg: share document between users, update document privacy etc.), with confirmation before update
 * Add a NL2PDF (or NL2Image) model at the end of the pipeline to generate a PDF report (or an image) corresponding to the initial prompt if the user requests it (i.e. "generate a PDF report (or an image) of the last 30 days of user activity" -> the AI agent will translate it into a SQL query and we translate the results into a PDF report (or an image))
+* Add on-demand small data vizualisations straight into the AI Agent chat

 * **Bonus :** Make a generalization of the agent that can produce new data bases from natural language prompts